CI-NYC/densityratios/paper/README.md

 pixi run paper plot --model-file shift.yaml --seed 12345
 ```

-To see more options for these commands run e.g. `pixi run paper run --help`.
+To see more options for these commands run e.g. `pixi run paper simulations --help`.